Ol' Dirty Bastard: Death

 Leading up to his death, Jones' legal troubles and eccentric behavior made him "something of a folk hero", according to The New Yorker writer Michael Agger.
 Music writer Steve Huey wrote: "it was difficult for observers to tell whether Ol' Dirty Bastard's wildly erratic behavior was the result of serious drug problems or genuine mental instability."
 According to The Atlantic contributing editor and music biographer James Parker, Jones had been diagnosed with schizophrenia around 2003.

 Jones collapsed at approximately 4:35 p.m.
-(EST) on November 13, 2004, just two days before his 36th birthday, at RZA's recording studio in New York City; he was pronounced dead at the scene.
+(EST) on November 13, 2004, at RZA's recording studio in New York City; he was pronounced dead at the scene.
 The official cause of death was a drug overdose; an autopsy found a lethal mixture of cocaine and the prescription opioid tramadol.
 The overdose was ruled accidental and witnesses said Jones reportedly complained of chest pain before collapsing.

 Mourning the decline of Jones' mental and physical health, RZA wrote in his 2009 book The Tao of Wu:Trust me, the man who became ODB, Ason Unique, my cousin, he was a scientist and a minor prophet...
 People may not know this from the outrageous character he played, but ODB was a visionary.
 But he decayed, he lost that vision...
 From the time they put him in jail to all the drugs he was doing to all the stress he went through with his family, it took away his ability to see.
 And this night, he sat there and looked me in the eye and said, "RZA, I don't understand." ...
 Now, I know that right there, right when he said that—we lost him.
 Eight hours later, ODB was gone.

+Artistry

+Jones was known for his experimental rapping style, avoiding standard verse and song structures, and his usage of ad-libs.
+His rapping has been described as "vibrato-enhanced", and his voice frequently inflected.

+Legacy

+A documentary about Jones' life, titled Dirty: Platinum Edition, was released in 2013.
+Jones' estate initially blocked its release before approving it in December 2013.
+A Tale of Two Dirtys, a documentary about Jones' created in collaboration with his estate, was released in 2024.

+In 2023, the New York City Council designated Jones' birthday, November 15, as Ol' Dirty Bastard Day.
+Putnam Avenue in Bed–Stuy neighborhood of New York City was co-named ODB Jones Way in July 2026.

+Kyle has cited Jones as an influence on his music.
+The cover art for the JPEGMafia album Veteran pays homage to Jones' album Return to the 36 Chambers: The Dirty Version.